se-edu/learningresources/contents/functionalProgramming/intro.md

 #### Immutability

 Another concept in functional programming is immutability.
+Immutability prevents an object's state to be change after it is created.
 When we assign `x=1`, it does not make mathematical sense to have this expression `x:=x+1`.

 Having immutability built into functional programming languages like Haskell also helps to ensure that functions are `pure` because mutable variables and states can introduce side-effects.